 What is an Elder?

-An elder is an older Aboriginal person who adopts the role of a surrogate grandmother or grandfather.
-Elders possess a wealth of knowledge and life experiences with specific expertise in an Aboriginal culture that they are eager to share with the younger generations.
+An elder is an older Indigenous person who adopts the role of a surrogate grandmother or grandfather.
+Elders possess a wealth of knowledge and life experiences with specific expertise in an Indigenous culture that they are eager to share with the younger generations.

 The Elders will rotate on a monthly basis and be available from two to five days per month as their availability allows.